 Sightseeing in Mallorca

-The island of Mallorca was inhabited in the Middle Ages while there are traces of inhabitation since the prehistoric times.
+The island of Mallorca has been inhabited since the Middle Ages, while there are traces of inhabitation since the prehistoric times too.
 The history, culture, and impressive nature of the island make it a unique destination to explore.
-Here is some recommendations for sightseeing from the Ferryhopper team:
+Here are some recommendations for sightseeing from the Ferryhopper team:

 - The Cathedral - Basilica de Santa Maria de Mallorca (or La Seu), the absolute landmark of the old city of Palma and a masterpiece of Gothic architecture.